 Scaling Lead Generation Campaigns on Google Ads

-While throwing money at a challenge might yield results in some scenarios, scaling a Google Ads account requires a more nuanced approach.
-Simply increasing your budget won’t suffice; instead, consider using these tactics that can collectively or individually influence growth to varying extents.
+While throwing money at a problem works in many cases, scaling a Google Ads account is more of an art.
+Simply increasing your budget will not cut it; rather, consider using these tactics that can collectively or individually influence growth to varying magnitudes.

 Explore New Locations